 - Unplug appliances that you are not currently using.
 You might not know it, but these appliances actually still waste energy when unplugged even if they are not in use.

 - Go manual when you can.
 Don’t rely too much on machines; if you can do it yourself and you have the time, do it.
 Instead of using your dishwasher, wash the dishes yourself.
-Instead of using the vacuum everyday, maybe you can bring out that broom once in a while.
+Instead of using the vacuum every day, maybe you can bring out that broom once in a while.

 - Go green.
 Try researching on renewable energy like solar energy and going for these options instead of the usual electricity.
-You should also go for energy saving appliances and change those that are too energy-consuming.
+You should also go for energy-saving appliances and change those that are too energy-consuming.

 - Preserve your groceries as much as you can.
 Going to get groceries on big sales or being able to look for the cheapest products aren’t sufficient, especially if you can’t make them last.
-So the key is to also make sure none of them go to waste: only cut fruits and vegetables that you will use and consume for the day, and cook food you can actually finish.
+So the key is to also make sure none of them goes to waste: only cut fruits and vegetables that you will use and consume for the day, and cook food you can actually finish.

 - When you do go to buy food and groceries, instead of looking for the cheapest ones, try to calculate which ones you can make the most out of.
 For example, instead of buying a small bottle of shampoo that costs $5 but would only last for a month, maybe buying that big $10 bottle that you can use for 3 months.

 9 Ways to Save More When Shopping Online

 - Turn off the tap while soaping and scrubbing the dishes.